Menu

 It’s up to retail organizations to invest in both if they want to fully enable transformation in their companies.

 “You have to create opportunities for people to share with each other.
-What better business for fashion than that?” – Carlos Costa.
+What better business than fashion for that?”, concluded Carlos Costa.